Mikhail Shats

-Mikhail Grigoryevich Shats (Russian: Михаил Григорьевич Шац, born 7 June 1965, Leningrad, RSFSR) is a Russian TV host, actor, YouTuber, and opposition activist.
+Mikhail Grigoryevich Shats (born 7 June 1965) is a Russian-Israeli TV host, actor, stand-up comedian, YouTuber, and opposition activist.
 He is also known as a former member of the Coordinating Council of the Russian Opposition.

 Biography

 Mikhail Shats was born on 7 June 1965 in Leningrad.
 Upon graduating from School No. 185 in 1982, he entered the medical faculty of the First Leningrad Medical Institute.
 He graduated with a specialisation in anesthesiology and resuscitology and later completed his residency at the same institute.

 From 1987 to 1994, Shats competed on the KVN TV show as a member of the First Medical Institute and UNECON teams.
 He also played for the Russian team at the CIS KVN competition.